microsoft/CodeXGLUE/Code-Code/CodeCompletion-token/README.md

         --seed=42
 ```

-It might take 60 minutes for inferencing on py150 dataset and 15 minutes on java Corpus on a single NVIDIA P100.
+It might take 60 minutes for inference on py150 dataset and 15 minutes on java Corpus on a single NVIDIA P100.

 ## Result